Erik Jensen (actor)

-Erik Jensen is an American actor, playwright, screenwriter, and director.
+Erik Jensen (born July 20, 1970) is an American actor, playwright, screenwriter, and director.

 Early life

 Jensen was born and raised in Detroit Lakes, Minnesota.
 He graduated from Apple Valley High School in Minnesota in 1988.
 He earned a Bachelor of Fine Arts in acting from Carnegie Mellon University.

 Career

 An actor, writer, and director, Erik Jensen regularly appears on the ABC Network Television series For Life as ADA Dez O'Reilly.
-Notably, he appeared as Thurman Munson of the New York Yankees in the ESPN miniseriesThe Bronx Is Burning, and as conspiracy talk show host Frank Cody in Mr. Robot, as well as Dr. Stephen Edwards on The Walking Dead.
-Jensen appeared alongside Aasif Mandvi in the Pulitzer Prize-winning production of Ayad Akhtars' Disgraced at Lincoln Center.
-He also appeared as legendary rock critic Lester Bangs in the one-man play How to Be a Rock Critic (based on the writings of Lester Bangs) which he co-wrote with his wife Jessica Blank.
+Notably, he appeared as Thurman Munson of the New York Yankees in the ESPN miniseries The Bronx Is Burning, and as conspiracy talk show host Frank Cody in Mr. Robot, as well as Dr. Stephen Edwards on The Walking Dead.
+Jensen appeared alongside Aasif Mandvi in Ayad Akhtars' Disgraced at Lincoln Center.
+He also appeared as rock critic Lester Bangs in the one-man play How to Be a Rock Critic (based on the writings of Lester Bangs) which he co-wrote with his wife Jessica Blank.
 How to Be A Rock Critic received a completion commission from Center Theatre Group and was produced at the Kirk Douglas Theater, ArtsEmerson, and Steppenwolf Theatre Company before being produced Off-Broadway at The Public Theater.
-How to Be A Rock Critic received critical acclaim from Rolling Stone, The New Yorker, Billboard and other publications.

 In 2017 he co-directed the film Almost Home with Jessica Blank based on her novel of the same name.

 In 2020, Jensen and Blank's co-written plays, Coal Country and The Line, both premiered at The Public Theater.